rrchoir/11ty-rrchoir/songs/this_land_is_your_land.md

   - core
   - immigrants
   - poverty
-notes: Woody Guthrie wrote this song in 1940 as a counterpoint to Irvin Berlin's "God Bless America", and as a protest against the vast income inequalities that exist in the United States, and against the sufferings of millions during the Great Depression.
+notes: "Woody Guthrie wrote this song in 1940 as a counterpoint to Irvin Berlin's \"God Bless America\", and as a protest against the vast income inequalities that exist in the United States, and against the sufferings of millions during the Great Depression.
+Woody spent many years wandering around the US: walking, hitchhiking, hopping on freight trains.
+The tune was based on the gospel song \"When the World's on Fire\"."
 resources:
   - url: https://www.youtube.com/watch?v=wxiMrvDbq3s
     text: Woody Guthrie recording (YouTube)